 Each team member has access to the document warehouse for review of the documents.
-After reviewing the program, each team member completes reviewer worksheets in preparation for the program review meeting.
+After reviewing the program, each team member completes a reviewer worksheet in preparation for the program review meeting.
 The reviewer worksheet lists each of the standards for an individual program and has columns for the reviewer to note questions and comments regarding evidence that was found or lacking for each of the standards.
 (See Appendix L for a sample of a program reviewer worksheet.)

-Program reports are usually reviewed simultaneously at KSDE.
-The teams meet on one day or an evening and the following day to review the program documents.
-The time frame depends on the number of institutions and their programs reviewed.
-During this time, they compare and discuss their findings on the reviewer worksheets, make a judgment as to whether areas for improvement or strengths exist in regard to the KSDE program standards, and prepare the team reports.
+Multiple programs are usually reviewed simultaneously at KSDE.
+The review teams meet on one day to review the program documents.
+Programs from one institution may meet across a two to three day period, if there are more review teams than can comfortably fit in KSDE's large meeting room, but each program review team meets for one day only.
+During this time, each team compares and discusses their findings on the reviewer worksheets, make a judgment as to whether areas for improvement or strengths exist in regard to the KSBoE program standards, and prepare a team report for each program reviewed.
 Institutions having programs reviewed are responsible for making available a representative to answer review team questions.
 Team chairs are responsible for submitting team questions to the institutional representative on the review day, and are encouraged to notify the institutional representative of the team's initial findings.
 The team chair is responsible for turning in the report to TLA prior to departing.
 There is one program team per content area.
 A team report provides a brief comment summary for each standard, for candidate and program performance and includes responses to a series of questions about the program.
 (See Appendix M for a sample of the report format.)